 Some people opt to start off their creatine supplementation by “loading,” which involves taking it in high doses for a few weeks.
 Because it can upset your stomach in high doses, people who are loading should avoid pre-workouts that contain creatine.

 Many people take creatine because they think it burns fat, but you won’t see fat loss unless you are supplementing alongside strength training.
-The more muscle mass you have, the more calories you burn when you’re working out, and creatine does boost your muscle development.
+The more muscle mass you have, the more calories you burn when you’re working out, and creatine does boost your muscle growth.
 But if your workout regime consists mostly of endurance training, or if you’re not working out at all and trying to lose weight through diet, you’re not getting any help by taking it.

 Baking soda is a common household staple, and it’s an active ingredient in many deodorants, but athletes use it for more than odor control.
 It isn’t common to see it on the list of ingredients in your pre-workout supplements, but it is worth considering.

-Research backs up the boost a couple of teaspoons of sodium bicarbonate can give you.
+Research backs up the boost to athletic performance that a couple of teaspoons of sodium bicarbonate can give you.
 Because it’s alkaline, it neutralizes acids that build up in the muscles.
 Because weight lifting relies on your anaerobic metabolism for energy, lactic acid will start to slow you down.
 Bodybuilders that use sodium bicarbonate are often able to do more reps before getting fatigued.
 Runners can also have improved endurance from reduced muscle fatigue on the tail end of their runs for the same reason.
 It also seems to improve strength and coordination in athletes who take it before a workout, although the reasons why are unclear.